JanSharp/FactorioEmmyLuaDocs/notes.md

 The single use throw away types need to be extracted.
 Them being part of the description is, well, not great

 create_entity has poor examples in terms of code practice, see `game.forces.player`.

+The list of the global variables and their types probably makes sense to be in the json. like `script`, `game`, and so on.